typescriptlibs/tsl-core-xml/README.md

 if it is a tag by using the `isXMLTag` helper function.
 Afterwards you can check the `XMLTag.innerXML` property for child nodes.

-You can also use the `XMLTag.query` function to extract XML nodes with the help of selectors as known from CSS.
+You can also use the `XMLTree.query` function to extract XML nodes with the help of selectors as known from CSS.
 It depends on the selector and use case whether this is faster than a custom walk through the tree nodes.